Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Introduction

-The interpretation and consequences of the previous analysis are given in Section \ref{sec:Emerging-quantum-dynamics}, where we get the emergence of a quantum dynamics on the vector bundles $\mathcal{F}_{k}$ and band structure of the spectrum.
-Section \ref{sec:Proof-of-Theorem_Weyl} gives the proof of the Weyl law and Section \ref{sec:Proof-of-Theorem-accumulation} explains the concentration in narrower bands.
-Section \ref{sec:Horocycle-operators} gives Definitions and proofs for approximate horocycle operators.
+In the second part of the paper we use the setup of the first part to deduce some specific spectral properties of a contact Anosov vector field $X$.
+In section \ref{subsec:Band-spectrum-of}, we show how to use these properties to deduce the band structure of the Ruelle spectrum of the vector field $X$.
+In section \ref{subsec:Proof-of-Theorem-2}, we deduce the Theorem \ref{thm:1_emergence_of_QM} about emergence of quantum dynamics.
+Section \ref{sec:Proof-of-Theorem_Weyl} gives the proof of the Weyl law and section \ref{sec:Proof-of-Theorem-accumulation} explains the concentration in narrower bands.
+Section \ref{sec:Horocycle-operators} gives definitions and proofs of Theorem \ref{thm:Quantization-of-()} for approximate horocycle operators.